WeiChienHsu/CS165/Notes_Week4/README.md

 ## Pointer
 In order to change memory location values outside of your function.
 Anthing outside a fucntion parameters is the address of.

+- "*" Dereference: Take to the contents at that memory location
+- "&" Address of XXX
 ***